ManaSiva/Beginnerprojects/README.md

 # Beginnerprojects
-My projects which i made while learning
+My projects which are made while learning